Kabaddi in India: India

 The Kabaddi Federation of India (KFI) was founded in 1950, and it compiled a standard set of rules.
 The Amateur Kabaddi Federation of India (AKFI) was founded in 1973.
 The AKFI has given new shape to the rules and it has also the rights of modification in the rules.
 The Asian Kabaddi Federation was founded under the chairmanship of Sharad Pawar.

 The Governing body of Kabaddi in Asia is the Asian Kabaddi Federation (AKF) headed by Mr. Janardan Singh Gehlot.
 AKF is affiliated to the Olympic Council of Asia.

 The parent body to regulate the game at the international level is the International Kabaddi Federation (IKF).
-India won the world cup in December 2013 by defeating Pakistan in finals at Punjab.
-In 2016 India had won world cup finals by defeating Iran.
+India won the 2013 Kabaddi World Cup by defeating Pakistan in finals at Punjab.
+India had won the 2016 Kabaddi World Cup by defeating Iran.